geobakery/GeospatialAnalyzer/README.development.md

 ## Prerequisites

-You need `node.js` v16 or higher installed on your machine.
+You need `Node.js` v16 or higher installed on your machine.
 For example, you can run the following [guide](https://learn.microsoft.com/de-de/windows/dev-environment/javascript/nodejs-on-windows) for windows.
 You also need `pnpm` as package manager.
 Check out the [installation guide](https://pnpm.io/installation).
 You need a database connection, as described in the section after next.
 If you want to use docker to run this project, you need an installed and _running_ docker service.
-More Information can be found [some sections below](#docker).
+More Information can be found in [section _Docker_](#docker).

 ## Configuration

-The project uses the `.env`, respectively the `env.dev` file for configuring your instance.
-For local development, use the `env.dev` (added to `.gitignore` by default), which overwrites the default configuration params.
+The project uses the `.env` or the `.env.dev` file for configuring your instance.
+For local development, use the `.env.dev` (added to `.gitignore` by default), which overwrites the default configuration params.

 Additionally you need to create a `topic.json` file to set your specific topic data.
 Have a look at `topic-example.json` for an example.
-The topic.json is added to the `.gitignore` to save your personal data conventions.
+The topic.json is added to the `.gitignore` to save your personal credentials.

 Optionally you can set a `swagger-descprition.md` to be shown on your Swagger OpenAPI page.
 If you don't want to create your own, the example swagger description markdown file will be used to generate it.